 - 1 ½ teaspoon table salt, OR 2 teaspoons kosher salt

-- 4-5 oz powdered chai tea latte drink mix (I used four 1.1 oz packets of Oregon Chai Tea Latte Original)
+- 4 to 5 ounces powdered chai tea latte drink mix (I used four 1.1 oz packets of Oregon Chai Tea Latte Original)

-- 4 tablespoon unsalted butter, melted and cooled to room temperature
+- 4 tablespoons (57 grams) unsalted butter, melted and cooled to room temperature

 - 2 tablespoons (12.5 grams) vegetable oil